 Halibut is a fish staple year-round in the parts of the world where you can get it, but what makes this fish such a perennial favorite?
 Read on to find out more about halibut and why it’s considered such a great-tasting fish.

 What Does Halibut Taste Like?

 One of the major reasons that halibut is a popular fish is that it doesn’t have what people consider to be a “fishy” flavor—instead, halibut is known for having flesh that tastes mild and sweet.

 Because a fishy flavor and smell are what usually puts people off of seafood from a young age, halibut is a great seafood to try for people who may think they hate eating seafood.

 What is it that makes fish taste fishy?
-The chemical responsible for this less-than-fresh smell is trimethylamine oxide, a chemical that breaks down into derivatives of ammonia as a fish decays.
+The chemical responsible for this fishy taste is trimethylamine oxide, a chemical that breaks down into derivatives of ammonia as a fish decays.

-White fish (as opposed to red fish) is also lower in amines, which are natural chemicals that cause a meat to smell gamey.
+Whitefish (as opposed to redfish) is lower in amines, which are natural chemicals that cause meat to smell gamey.

 Here are some of the things that can cause fish to taste fishy: